celestiaorg/docs/developers/prompt-scavenger.md

 ### OpenAI key

-Make sure to [go over to OpenAI](https://openai.com/) in order to sign up to an account and generate an OpenAI API key.
+Make sure to [go over to OpenAI](https://openai.com/) in order to sign up for an account and generate an OpenAI API key.
 The key will be needed to communicate with OpenAI.

 ## Building the Prompt Scavenger